 534 hatched on 5/18/09 at the Oregon Zoo in Portland.
-She brings the total number of Oregon hatched birds in the Pinnacles flock to four. (joining 340, 481, and 525), but does not have any genetic siblings in the Pinnacles' flock.
+She brings the total number of Oregon hatched birds in the Pinnacles flock to four (joining 340, 481, and 525), but does not have any genetic siblings in the Pinnacles' flock.
 As with many other Oregon hatched birds, the honor of naming her was given to an Oregon tribe and she is known as Yawtanin.
-She is a rather curious bird;she was the first juvenile in this group to explore several of the traps and other areas of the flight pen.
+She is a rather curious bird; she was the first juvenile in this group to explore several of the traps and other areas of the flight pen.
 She was released along with 543 on 10/12/10.
 She now enjoys spending her time along the beautiful Big Sur Coast with two males, 204 and 470.
 After a failed nesting attempt with both of those condors in 2015, the "trio" is trying again with a nest along the coast.

 543 hatched from the Peregrine Fund's World Center for Birds of Prey.
 She broke out of her shell on 5/29/09.
 She enjoys spending her time close to her fellow Boise hatchling 547.
 543 was the first of the 2010 cohort to stretch her wings in the wide open spaces of Pinnacles on 10/12/10.
 543 also enjoys spending most of her time along the Big Sur Coast.